theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

   delay(15);                           // waits for the servo to get there }
 ```
-Make sure you always check the modalities on how to use a library on its reference page!
+Make sure you always check the dos and don'ts on how to use a library on its reference page!
 [This is the servo reference page](https://www.arduino.cc/en/reference/servo)

-The new functions used here are:
+The key functions used here are:
 - Servo *objectname*;
 - *objectname*.attach*(interface)* select the pin for servo.
 This can only use pin 9 or 10.
 - *objectname*.write*(angle)* used to control the angle of the servo (0 to 180 degree).

 You can also choose not to use a library here (and for other functions) as libraries can also introduce unnecessary dependencies & possible incompatibilities.
 See controlling servos without the Servo Library in [this tutorial of keyestudio](https://wiki.keyestudio.com/Ks0194_keyestudio_Micro_Servo).